kristinam12/aws-infra-showcase/README.md

 This setup allows you to deploy containerized applications on Kubernetes in a scalable way, while offloading operational overhead to AWS.

+## K8s Deployment
+After the EKS cluster is created, you configure your local environment to connect to it via kubectl.
+The kubeconfig file contains the necessary authentication and endpoint info.

+You then deploy your application manifests (YAML files defining deployments and services) to run your app in Kubernetes pods.
+The deployment manages the number of replicas (copies) of your app to run for availability.
+A service of type LoadBalancer exposes your app publicly, routing internet traffic to your pods.

+## Project directory set up:
 ```
 aws-java-mongo-demo/
 ├── app/                    # Java Spring Boot app